valeIT/valeIT.github.io/_posts/2019-07-18-Annoying-Password-Policy.md

 author: Valentino Urbano
 ---

-A few years ago I was working for a (big) client that provided a login (for source control and email) to every single employee or external contractor.
+A few years ago I was working for a (big) client that provided a login (for source control, chat and email) to every single employee or external contractor.

 They had a really good infrastructure and IT department.
 They also had a very annoying password policy.
 It forced you to update your password every 3 months with no exceptions.
+Everyone in the office often complained about it, but from higher up the message was clear.
+The policy was there to stay.

 On top of that it has some other 'interesting' rules about password contents and length: